mhpi/generic_deltamodel/docs/configuration.md

 - **target**: Name(s) of target model output(s).
 Must match key names in model output dictionary, and must be provided as a list of strings.

 - **optimizer**:
-  - **name**: [Adadelta, Adam] Name of [PyTorch optimizer](https://docs.pytorch.org/docs/stable/optim.html).
+  - **name**: [SGD, Adam, AdamW, Adadelta, RMSprop] Name of [PyTorch optimizer](https://docs.pytorch.org/docs/stable/optim.html).
+  - Any other keys in this block are forwarded straight to the optimizer constructor, e.g. `momentum`, `weight_decay`, `betas`.

 - **lr_scheduler**:
   - **name**: [StepLR, ExponentialLR, CosineAnnealingLR] Name of [PyTorch learning rate scheduler](https://docs.pytorch.org/docs/stable/optim.html) for the optimizer.

 - **loss_function**:
-  - **name**: [KgeBatchLoss, KgeNormBatchLoss, MseLoss, NseBatchLoss, NseSqrtBatchLoss, RmseCombLoss, RmseLoss] Name of loss function for training.
+  - **name**: [KgeBatchLoss, KgeNormBatchLoss, MseLoss, NseBatchLoss, NseLogBatchLoss, NseSqrtBatchLoss, NseTrendBatchLoss, RmseCombLoss, RmseLoss] Name of loss function for training.
 See `./src/dmg/models/criterion/` for all available loss functions.
 You can add custom criterion, but they must follow Class-File convention as illustrated for `data_loader`, etc.

 - **batch_size**: Training batch size.
 Must be less than total number of samples.